bpollakw/plasmapo/README.md

 Colour schemes are set but can be changes in the javascript.
 The code is horribly put together, since I'm in the process of thesis write up, I cannot spare the time to make this better.
 Nevertheless, with a bit of JS and HTML you can probably fix the mess (and hopefully pull request!).

+### Requirements
+Most of the are python libraries, which probably can be found through pip.

+-Flask
+-other Flask dependencies that you'll probably find out when trying to run the server.

 Clone the repo and then just do:

 ```
 python server.py

 ```

 And if you meet the requirements you should be alright.
 Go to localhost:8080 in your browser and start playing.

 MIT license for attribution.
 Bernardo Pollak